Personal Bankruptcy and Company Liquidation: Understanding the Differences and Your Obligations

 Step 5: Deregistration

-The company is formally closed after debts are settled.
+The company is formally closed and deregistered after all debts are settled or written off.

 Practical Impacts for Business Owners

-- If your business is a company, the company faces liquidation, and you may face personal liability.
+• If your business is a company, the company faces liquidation, and you may face personal liability depending on your conduct and guarantees

 How to Minimise Risk

-- Seek advice from accountants and insolvency professionals.
+• Seek advice from accountants and insolvency professionals before the situation escalates

 At Trinity Accounting Practice, we support individuals and businesses through financial distress.
-We assist with:
+Our team assists with:

 What is the main difference between bankruptcy and liquidation?